-Literature reflects human existence and a means of learning and connecting with others.
+Literature reflects human existence and is a means of learning and connecting with others.
 Therefore, we can thoroughly immerse ourselves in a different mindset and find out how others think and feel by reading the first-person narrative.

 This is critical in today’s world because we’re becoming more disconnected from personal communication due to iPhones, FaceTime, and social media.
 The following are 11 reasons why literature is important that everybody should know.
 Read on!